 The majority of these guidelines and suggestions boil down to “communicate clearly,” “compromise,” and “find solutions.”
 There are ways to make sure everyone remains safe — patient, dog, others on unit, staff — while also ensuring patients partnered with a Service Dog can remain with their dog.
 Not separating dog and person can be particularly important during trying times like psychiatric hospitalizations.
 There’s enough going on without subjecting someone to the stress of having to fight for access to a proven treatment modality.

 Psychiatric treatment facilities should know how they’re going to handle a Service Dog admission before one comes along.
 Planning ahead ensures the entire situation is as stress-free and smooth as possible for all involved.
 Once a sick or struggling patient is waiting for admission with their Service Dog, it’s a little too late to try to handle the admission calmly and without hitches.
 That is absolutely the wrong time to figure out how admission with a Service Dog is going work.
 So, make things easier for everyone — plan ahead!
-If you’re an administrator and don’t know how to design a Service Dog protocol, download our easy-to-use template.

 It’s important for patients, administrators, and staff to remember that the facility is not required to do anything with the dog.
 It’s all on the patient.
 The dog will not add to staff member’s work loads.